Donald Trump was never accused of racism before he ran for president in 2016.

-A meme featuring several images of Donald Trump posing with prominent African-Americans was widely circulated on Facebook in May 2016, along with the claim that the real estate mogul was “never once accused of being racist by anyone” until he started his 2016 presidential campaign (and implying that he was being accused of racism purely for the purpose of scoring political points).
+A meme featuring several images of Donald Trump posing with prominent African-Americans was widely circulated on Facebook in May 2016, along with the claim that the real estate mogul was “never once accused of being racist by anyone” until he entered the 2016 presidential campaign as a Republican — implying that Trump was falsely being accused of racism by opponents purely for the purpose of scoring political points:

 “The government contended that Trump Management had refused to rent or negotiate rentals ‘because of race and color,’ ” The Times reported.
 “It also charged that the company had required different rental terms and conditions because of race and that it had misrepresented to blacks that apartments were not available.”

 Trump was also accused of racism in 1989, when he took out full page ads calling for the return of the death penalty in several New York City newspapers.
 The ads were published a few weeks after a 28-year-old woman was raped while jogging in Central Park.
 Five men were arrested for the attack:

 “They should be forced to suffer and, when they kill, they should be executed for their crimes.
 I want to hate these murderers and I always will.”

 The incident stirred racial tensions in the city, with many accusing Trump of adding fuel to the fire.
 When evidence surfaced in 2002 that would eventually lead to the exoneration of the five men who were charged with rape, protesters criticized Trump for his racially charged rhetoric:

 On May 1, 1989, Donald J. Trump took out full-page advertisements in four New York newspapers calling for the return of the death penalty.
 Mr. Trump said he wanted the ”criminals of every age” who were accused of beating and raping a jogger in Central Park 12 days earlier ”to be afraid.”